SFA16SCM21C/SFA16SCM21C/README.md

 - **Masters in Computer and Information Security** from New England College (Online Course with Residency) - Henniker, USA
 - **Masters in Computer Science** from Illinois Institute of Technology, School of Engineering and Applied Science - Chicago, USA
-- **Bachelors in Information Technology** from Nagpur University - Nagpur, India
+- **Bachelors in Information Technology** from University of Nagpur - Nagpur, India